 However, that hasn’t happened.
 The Legislature has used the money for other educational priorities, and the state Legislative Analysts Office wrote that the funds should be spent on other Prop 98 priorities.
 The California Teachers Association insists that the leftover money must be reinvested in the QEIA program because it’s part of a legal settlement.
 The teachers union expects that the state will end up extending the program by one extra year, through 2014-15, in order to avoid another court battle.

-Filed under: Featured, Legislature, Bills, Poverty, Reporting & Analysis, State Board of Education, Teacher Unions · Tags: California Teachers Association, Michael Kirst, Quality Education Investment Act
+Filed under: Featured, Legislature and Bills, Poverty, Reporting & Analysis, State and Federal Policies, State Board of Education, Teacher Unions, Teachers and Admin · Tags: California Teachers Association, Michael Kirst, Quality Education Investment Act